Skip to Content

 What is the program about?

 Sociology is the study of social life, social change, and the social causes and consequences of human behavior.
-The Associates of Arts in Sociology can lead to successful transfer to a four-year college or university baccalaureate program.
-Sociology provides 21st century skills for all students regardless of the major: The ability to critically analyze social problems/issues necessary for responsible decision making; a systematic approach to information gathering and interpretations of data; a fundamental comprehension of multi-cultural differences and global diversity.
-With an associate’s, students can begin working in the field as paraprofessionals in social service & business settings.
-The curriculum fulfills the freshman and sophomore general education requirements for most four-year colleges and universities.
-As part of this degree program, students must complete the requirements of the Ohio Transfer Module in order to graduate.
+The Associate of Arts in Sociology prepares students for successful transfer to a four-year college or university baccalaureate program.
+Sociology provides essential 21st-century skills for students of any major, including the ability to critically analyze social issues for informed decision-making, apply systematic approaches to information gathering and data interpretation, and develop a strong understanding of multicultural differences and global diversity.
+With an associate degree, students may begin working in the field as paraprofessionals in social service and business settings.
+The curriculum fulfills freshman- and sophomore-level general education requirements at most four-year colleges and universities.
+As part of this degree program, students must complete the Ohio Transfer 36 requirements to graduate.

 Program Outcomes